 As a result of labor shortages, particularly among drivers and material handlers, we may face higher operating expenses and may lose revenue opportunities if labor shortages prevent us from having the capacity to meet customer demand.
 We could be required to increase our use of temporary or contract labor.
-Using temporary or contract labor typically requires higher cost and may be less productive than full-time employees.
-In addition, a shortage of qualified drivers could require us to increase driver compensation, let trucks sit idle, utilize contract haulers, utilize less experienced drivers, or face difficulty meeting customer demands, all of which could adversely affect our business and results of operations.
+Using temporary or contract labor typically requires higher costs and may be less productive than full-time employees.
+In addition, a shortage of qualified drivers could require us to increase driver compensation, let trucks sit idle, utilize contract haulers, utilize less experienced drivers, or could cause us to have difficulty meeting customer demands, all of which could adversely affect our business and results of operations.